 Notes due 2017 from Petroleos de Venezuela SA, the company known as PDVSA, fell 1.72 cent to 88.02 cents on the dollar in New York, where volume was limited because of a holiday.
 The currency slid to a record low in unregulated trading.
 Chavez took 55 percent of the votes while opposition candidate Henrique Capriles Radonski received 44 percent, according to results based on 97 percent of the ballots.

 Venezuelan dollar debt had been Latin America’s best performer this year, returning 32 percent on speculation Chavez, 58, would lose the vote or succumb to a two-year cancer battle, handing power to a government that would roll back his economic policies.
 While Chavez’s health remains in doubt, the margin of victory gives him room to extend government controls in South America’s biggest oil-producing nation, said Francisco Rodriguez, a senior Andean economist at Bank of America Corp.
-(BAC) who correctly predicted the election result.
+(BAC:US) who correctly predicted the election result.